eremedia/Google-Analyticator/readme.txt

 = 6.0.2 =
 * Updates the async tracking snippet to the latest version provided by Google.
+* Improves the error message when failing to authenticate with Google, pointing users to a FAQ article to resolve their issues.

 = 6.0.1 =
 * Adds a missing closing quote on setVar - admin.
 If you use this option, update ASAP to prevent Javascript from breaking.